MapKmlTools Logo

 • You need to plan a safety corridor along a pipeline route.

-How to Use Buffer Generator
+How to Use Buffer Creator

 1. Upload your KML/KMZ containing points or lines.